Aviahelm/ADAD/content/Players/Jack Stone.md

 ## The Dreamer
 You still imagine a world that could be better.
 It keeps you going.

-Bonus: You resist despair and can rekindle hope in others.
+**Bonus**: You resist despair and can rekindle hope in others.

-Drawback: You’re naive to manipulation and often underestimate how dark people can be.
+**Drawback**: You’re naive to manipulation and often underestimate how dark people can be.

 ## The Romantic
 You chase beauty, danger, and connection in a world that offers none.

-Bonus: You form deep bonds quickly; gain advantage in emotional or seductive situations.
+**Bonus**: You form deep bonds quickly; gain advantage in emotional or seductive situations.

-Drawback: You get attached — and that’s how people get hurt.
+**Drawback**: You get attached — and that’s how people get hurt.
 ## Well-Connected
 You know people in all the wrong places — informants, barkeeps, a few low-level crooks who owe you favors.

-Bonus: You can call in small favors or get information faster than most.
+**Bonus**: You can call in small favors or get information faster than most.

-Drawback: Contacts expect payback.
+**Drawback**: Contacts expect payback.
 Ignore them too long and they might sell you out next time.